octoTurnip/ha-flipped-utilities/README.md

 The third tab is for device specific settings.
 You can setup input helpers specific to a user-browser-device combination.
 The current device settings appears at the top of this tab.
 These settings require [Browser Mod](https://github.com/thomasloven/hass-browser_mod) to keep track of user-browser-device IDs.

+## Settings Cards

+Each settings card has the same fields for users, devices, and global settings.
+Setting are divided into three tabs - color, scheme, and styles.

-## Dynamic Color Theme
+### Color

-You can use the configuration panel to setup the dynamic color theme and to modify some style options.

-### Base Color
+#### Base Color

 Material color themes are built around a base color, from which all other theme colors are derived depending on the scheme rules.
 This color defaults to `#4C5C92` (a shade of blue), but can be set to any other color using the color wheel.

-#### Home Assistant Android App Color Sensor
+##### Home Assistant Android App Color Sensor

 If you are using the Home Assistant Android companion app, you can enable the accent color sensor in the companion app settings to use your phones Material Design accent color as the theme base color: